DominikaJanczyszyn/SocketsAndBroadcast.github.io/README.md

 #### Step 6.2 - Implementing the ClientImpl Class
 <p>Now, let's implement the <code>ClientImpl</code> class:</p>
-<p>When implementing the Client constructor and methods, follow Ole's instructions provided in the class diagram.</p>
+<p>When implementing the Client constructor and methods, follow Ole's instructions and provided class diagram.</p>
 <p>To send objects to server use JSON.</p>

 <blockquote>